Sumitkr28/Farming-EDA/README.md

 # Farming-EDA
 Exploratory Data Analysis (EDA) on the farming dataset helps identify patterns in crop production, soil quality, weather conditions, and yield.
+The analysis focuses on handling missing values, exploring distributions, correlations, and seasonal trends.
+Visualizations such as bar charts, scatter plots, and heatmaps reveal the impact of factors like rainfall, temperature, fertilizer use, and land area on overall productivity.